grantmcdermott/ggfixest/README.md

 The above plot call and output should look very familiar to regular **fixest** users.
 Like its base equivalent, `ggcoefplot` can be heavily customized and contains various shortcuts for common operations.
-For example, we can use regex the control the coefficient grouping logic.
+For example, we can use regex to control the coefficient grouping logic.

 ``` r
 ggcoefplot(est, group = list(Sepal = "^^Sepal.", Species = "^^Species"))